w3f/polkadot-wiki/docs/learn/learn-opengov.md

 :::

+In OpenGov the enactment period is suggested by the proposer, but there are also minimums set for each Origin Track.
+For example, root Origin approvals require a longer period because of the importance of the changes they bring to the network.

 ## Multirole Delegation

 In OpenGov, an alternate strategy was required to replace the Council in its previous duties as a